djtech-dev/vault/README.md

 These changes are intended to support large-scale applications and will likely require breaking changes; we are planning to recieve feedback and fix bugs during the 1.0 development cycle in order to have a stable base to build upon, before starting the 2.0 development cycle.

+## III.III.
+Other ideas

+In the future, there might be developments for a separate Vault implementation written in Rust, with similar APIs and fully compatible with pre-existing Vaults and the Vault Remote API.

 ## IV.
 Vault API

 The Remote API specification for Vault 1.0 is available in [`VAULT_API.md`](./VAULT_API.md).